How did you get started into photography?

 Tripod: Peak Design Carbon Fiber Travel Tripod is my go to.
 I also use a Joby GolrillaPod when I need a creative shot in a challenging location.

-Drone: DJI Mavic Air 2 for aerial photography.
-All videos shot in 4k.
-Polar Pro cinema ND filters for cinematic look and bright days.
+Drone: DJI Mavic Air 2s for aerial photography.
+Polar Pro cinema ND filters.

 Accessories: Phottix Aion Wireless Timer and Shutter Release.
 Breakthrough Photography CPL's for wide and tele lenses.
-Peak Design capture camera clip, Lowepro Whistler BP 350 camera bag for day hikes and sometimes an overnight,
+PolarPro ND filters.
+Peak Design capture camera clip, Lowepro Whistler BP 350 camera bag for day hikes and sometimes an overnight.
+DJI RS2.

-Laptop: Dell XPS 15, Lightroom and Adobe Premiere for color corrections.
+Laptop: Dell XPS 15, Lightroom and Davinci Resolve for processing.